Watchlist

 Click on the Create button to create a new custom column.
 This will open the Create Custom Column wizard to guide you through the steps.

-In the example below, we have chosen the RSI study on a 5-minute interval and live updates (instead of on bar close).
+In the example below, we have chosen the RSI study on a 5-minute interval and live updates (instead of on bar close):

 The next panel allows you to change the display of the cells in the custom column.
 The width attribute is the default width for the column (you can still adjust the column size in the watch list).
 There are several different cell types to choose from: